Joelkb/DQ-the-file-donor/README.md

 • /link - to create link for one post
 • /status - Your Heroku API Key to check dyno, bot uptime and bot working day prediction.
 • /set_template - To set a custom IMDb template for individual groups
+• /gfilter - To add global filters.
+• /gfilters - To view list of all global filters.
+• /delg - To delete a specific global filter.
 ```

 ## Variables